 Hunger for Power is a game changer for Gul'dan, as a 15% increase in all damage output is not something to take lightly.
 Since Gul'dan's primary role as an assassin is to deal damage, this talent will prove invaluable.
 Although it does come at the cost of a 25% reduction in healing received from his allies, this does not affect the many other ways Gul'dan will be going about keeping himself nice and healthy ( Drain Life, Consume Soul, Healthstone).
 Whether intentional or not, at the time of this writing Regen Globes and Healing Fountains ARE affected by the Hunger for Power Talent although that is not mentioned in the Talent tooltip.
 The increase in damage will make each cast of an ability more impactful, meaning that on paper, Gul'dan should have to cast fewer abilities to be equally as effective.
 Theoretically, this casting of fewer abilities should result in a need for less Mana, which causes the need to be regularly casting Life Tap to go down, which ultimately results in Gul'dan no longer requiring constant heals from his allies in the first place.
 Now, it is important to note that this is all somewhat irrelevant, as Gul'dan should continue to regularly blast off abilities just as often as before having talented into Hunger for Power.
 Because of this, we as Gul'dan players should rejoice in the fact that a 25% reduction in healing is a small price to pay for such a power spike.
 The reduction in healing received should not be too much to prevent allies from continuing to support Gul'dan.
 The increase in damage on Fel Flame will also make waveclearing a breeze, allowing Gul'dan to quickly regroup with his team for important objectives.
 On a quick side note; the 15% increase in Ability Power only affects the damage aspect of Drain Life, and does not increase the amount of healing Gul'dan will receive from the ability.

-Bound by Shadow is the definition of a situational talent, as it will only be beneficial to Gul'dan when utilizing the Echoed Affliction build which centers around the range and AoE damage of Corruption.
+Bound by Shadow is the definition of a situational talent, as it will only be beneficial to Gul'dan if the enemy team has a heavy melee composition.
 The build places heavy emphasis on zoning and poking enemies with Corruption, so being able to reduce its cooldown dramatically by landing casts of Fel Flame can be useful.
 When playing with a burst composition, Hunger for Power remains a stronger pick.
 Bound by Shadow will integrate smoothly into poke compositions built around stalling teamfights in order to zone enemies or siege fortifications.

 6. Level 10 Talents for Gul'dan